 Kicked off in March 2017, the Sub-Seasonal Climate Forecast Rodeo comprised of a year-long, real-time forecasting competition.
-The Bureau of Reclamation sponsored the competition in partnership with National Oceanic and Atmospheric Administration (NOAA), U.S. Geological Survey, and the U.S. Army Corps of Engineers, and California Department of Water Resources.
+The Bureau of Reclamation sponsored the competition in partnership with the National Oceanic and Atmospheric Administration (NOAA), U.S. Geological Survey, U.S. Army Corps of Engineers, and California Department of Water Resources.

 A big congratulations to all of the teams that participated.
 In all four of the competition categories, teams outperformed the benchmark forecasts.
 Of the six teams that participated in the year-long portion of the competition, three ultimately met all criteria for receiving a prize award:

 Team Salient | Total prize of $250,000

 - Raymond Schmitt of Woods Hole, Massachusetts

 Team StillLearning | Total prize of $200,000

 - Judah Cohen and Ernest Fraenkel of Newton, Massachusetts